call23re/Draft/readme.md

 	...
 ```

 Currently, Draft copies on read instead of write, meaning performance is not good.
 This will be changed in the future.
 In most cases, this is negligible, but it's worth considering.
-If you can write the same code using something like Llama, use Llama.
+If you can easily write the same code using something like Llama, do that instead.